 The World Bank forecast US natural gas prices could average $6 in 2024.
 It expected European gas prices to trade at $28 in 2024, dropping from $40 in 2022.
 As for LNG, the bank predicted it would average $15.90 in 2024, falling from $18.40 in 2022.

 In its natural gas price forecast for 2025, Wallet Investor’s system projected the fuel to rise to $8.798/MMBtu by December, climbing to $12.013 by January 2028.

 Natural Gas Forecast for 2030-2050

 While analysts typically did not provide a long-term outlook for natural gas prices, algorithm-based price prediction services can offer such forecasts by assessing historical data.
 Let’s take a look at what the future price of natural gas could be.

 Fitch Rating’s long-term natural gas price forecast on 5 December expected Henry Hub to average $2.75 per 1,000 cubic feet (Mcf) and Dutch TTF to average $5.0/Mcf in 2026 and beyond, dropping from $3/MMBtu and $10/MMBtu in 2025 respectively.
-The firm did give any predictions for how much gas would cost in 2030.
+The firm did not give any predictions for how much gas would cost in 2030.